MckAudio/PaulXStretch/README.md

 - Attempt to prevent capture enabled state from being recalled when undoing in the host

 *07-09-2018 1.2.2*
-	-Add option to mute audio when capturing audio -Automatically adjust play range after capturing to captured length -Moved Free Filter parameters from the main parameters GUI to the Free Filter tab page
+- Add option to mute audio when capturing audio
+- Automatically adjust play range after capturing to captured length
+- Moved Free Filter parameters from the main parameters GUI to the Free Filter tab page

 *06-01-2018 1.2.1*
 - Added looping enabled parameter